Online console gaming: Early attempts

 The first home console with built-in internet connection, the Apple Pippin, was launched in 1996.
 However, its $599 price tag kept it from effectively competing with other internet gaming options (by comparison, the Sega Saturn and its separately sold Netlink device combined cost less than $400).

 The Philips CD-i and its CD-Online service (released in 1996) also rang up at less than the Pippin, but suffered from mediocre functionality.

 In 1999 Nintendo decided to take another shot at online gaming with the Nintendo 64DD.
 The new peripheral was delayed often and only released in Japan, it provided users to connect with each other and share in-game art and designs and even play games online, after purchasing the peripheral for 30,000 yen.
 The 64DD failed to impact gamers as it was released shortly before Nintendo announced the release of its new console, the GameCube, and only nine games would be released supporting the new peripheral.

+Sixth generation consoles

 Dreamcast

 SegaNet became a short-lived internet service operated by Sega, geared for dial-up based online gaming on their Dreamcast game console.
 A replacement for Sega's original, PC-only online gaming service, Heat.net, it was initially quite popular when launched on September 10, 2000.
 Unlike a standard ISP, game servers would be connected directly into SegaNet's internal network, providing very low connection latency between the consoles and servers along with standard Internet access.
 ChuChu Rocket! was the first online multiplayer game for the Dreamcast.

+Playstation 2

+The PlayStation 2 gained online functionality between July 2001 and June 2003 depending on region.
+There was no unified service and thus no official name so it was often referred to as PS2 Network Play, PS2 Network Gaming, PS2 Online, or Net Play in the PAL region.
+Because of this any online functionality was the responsibility of the game publisher and was run on third-party servers.
+Online play was originally achieved through the use of an accessory Network Adapter but was a built in feature of the later slim consoles and allowed the connection of an Ethernet cable or in some markets a phone-line port for dial-up connection.
+The highly acclaimed Tony Hawk's Pro Skater 3 was the first online title, and joint release in the NA and EU markets with SOCOM U.S. Navy SEALs, which had online voice chat, helped drive success.